 According to Ernst & Young’s foreign direct investment attractiveness report, Portugal is among the 10 most attractive countries in Europe.
 According to the same report, 50 percent of the investors believe that Portugal is going to get more attractive in three years.
 37 percent of the investors are planning to expand their operations in the country.

 Apart from this, Portugal has always been a favored country thanks to its safe and peaceful environment.
-According to the Global Peace Index, it’s the fourth safest country in the world, and the third in Europe.
+According to the Global Peace Index, it’s the sixth safest country in the world, and the third in Europe.
 Portugal also ranks first in the Expat Exchange’s Best Places to Live in the 2022 Survey.

 Portugal is establishing itself as one of Europe’s most economically inventive nations, with all of the economic activity and technology buzz in Lisbon and Porto.
 Portugal has built investment incentives to attract high-net-worth individuals and professionals.
 Portugal Golden Visa and D7 Visa are two key attractions.
 As a result, the economy and real estate market has grown, and this trend is expected to continue in the future, especially with favorable cryptocurrency regulations.